urbanware-org/clap/README.md

 ## Details

-Initially, the *Clap* project merged the `ArgumentParser` and `OptionParser` command-line argument parsers in a single module that uses `ArgumentParser` as default and `OptionParser` as fallback.
+Initially, the *Clap* project merged the `ArgumentParser` (`argparse` module) and `OptionParser` (`optparse` module) command-line argument parsers in a single module that uses former as default and latter as fallback.

-Meanwhile, the support for `OptionParser` has been removed, due to the fact, that *Clap* requires at least *Python* 3.6, which comes with the `ArgumentParser` module by default.
+Meanwhile, the support for `OptionParser` has been completely removed, as it is officially deprecated and will not be developed further.
 So, what remains is a simple wrapper for `ArgumentParser`.

 The current version of *Clap* provides a parser object which can parse arguments...